vsilaev/tascalate-concurrent/README.md

 ...
 p2.cancel(true);
 ```
 In the example above `myValueGenerator` will be interrupted if already in progress.
-Both `p2` and `p3` will be resolved faulty: `p2` with a [CancellationException](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CancellationException.html) and `p3` with a [CompletionException](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionException.html).
+Both `p2` and `p3` will be settled with failure: `p2` with a [CancellationException](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CancellationException.html) and `p3` with a [CompletionException](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionException.html).

+You may notice, that above the term "asynchronous composition methods" is used, as well as `*Async` calls in examples (like `thenApplyAsync`, `thenRunAsync`.
+This is not accidential: non-asynchronous methods of `CompletionStage` API are not interruptible.
+The grounding beneath the design decision is that invoking asynchronous methods involves inevitable overhead of putting command to the queue of the executor, starting new threads implicitly, etc. And for simple, non-blocking methods, like small calculations, trivial transformations and alike this overhead might outweight method execution time.
+So the guideline is: use asynchronous composition methods for heavy I/O-bound blocking tasks, and use non-asycnhronous composition methods for (typically lightweight) calculations.

+Worth to mention, that `CompletableTask`-s and `Promise`-s composed out of it may be ever interruptible _only_ if the `Executor` used is interruptible by nature.
+For example, [ThreadPoolExecutor](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ThreadPoolExecutor.html) supports interruptible tasks, but [ForkJoinPool](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ForkJoinPool.html) does not!

 ## 3. Overriding default asynchronous executor